The Slack handbook for HR teams

 Simplifies applicant tracking.

-Giving new starters a warm, professional welcome, with clear access to important information, turns their new-job jitters into focused engagement.
-It also helps to get them up to full productivity quickly.
+Giving new hires a warm, professional welcome, with clear access to important information, turns their new-job jitters into focused engagement.
+It also helps get them up to full productivity quickly.

-Instead of turning up on the first day of work to an empty inbox, followed by a torrent of forwarded emails, new starters start exploring channels with conversations that are relevant to their role.
-For example, a #welcome channel in Slack gives them a place to ask questions, meet other new starters and find the most important company information, including the company mission and key policies that you pin to the top of the channel.
+Instead of showing up on the first day of work to inbox zero, followed by a torrent of forwarded emails, new hires start exploring channels with conversations relevant to their role.
+For example, a #welcome channel in Slack gives them a place to ask questions, meet other new hires and find the most important company information, including the company mission and key policies that you pin to the top of the channel.

-You can create unique channels for each cohort of new starters (e.g. #new-starters-oct18) to form private mini-communities of mutual support.
+You can create unique channels for each new-hire cohort (e.g., #new-hires-oct18) to form private mini-communities of mutual support.
 And as employees continue to get up to speed, Slack is there to help.
-For instance, they can search for any topic or keyword related to the work that they’re doing and find all the relevant files, conversations and subject-matter experts.
+For instance, they can search for any topic or keyword related to the work they’re doing and find all the relevant files, conversations and subject-matter experts.

 Integrations

-In addition to integrating with your core HR platforms, Slack integrates with a wide range of apps related to onboarding, including:
+In addition to integrating with your core HR platforms, Slack integrates with a wide range of onboarding-related apps, including:

 Makes planning lunch outings simple.